 Look for these details when considering products.
 And most importantly, understand the specific environments they are meant to represent.
 Depending on your environment, it is highly likely that corrosion will be the key factor in a products demise, rather than liquid ingress alone.

-Even if your project location is not near a saline environment, pollution can figure heavily in making corrosion decisions.
+Even if your project location is not near a wet or saline environment, pollution can figure heavily in making corrosion decisions.
 Nitrogen oxides, a prime component of diesel exhaust, are major pollutants in the atmosphere, being a precursor to acid rain, photochemical smog, and ozone accumulation.
 The oxides are mainly nitric oxide (NOx) and nitrogen dioxide (NO2) both of which are corrosive and hazardous to health.

 Being based in Aarhus, SGM knows a thing or two about how to engineer corrosion resistance.
 Due to the prevailing wind conditions at the Danish west coast, corrosion category C5 or CX may be needed as far as 25 km inside the country.
 In fact, being almost entirely surrounded by the sea at close range, corrosion categories C1 and C2 are not used in Denmark.
 SGM works with suppliers who are in corrosion resistance that also support offshore wind turbine manufacturers and operators.